Skip to content

 static:

-Behavior: - Static assets served directly - Unknown routes fall back to index.html (SPA router handles routing) - API routes still go to Rails
+Behavior: - Static assets served directly - Unknown routes fall back to index.html (SPA router handles routing) - API routes can still go to Rails via path-specific routing

 Performance Benefits